-Conservatory roof blinds look fine when they’re in position, but in the case of fabric blinds the fabrics stack deep when retracted and look awful.
+Conservatory roof blinds look fine when they’re in position, but in the case of fabric blinds, the fabrics stack deep when retracted and look awful.
 There’s no fix to make them appear elegant either – they always look awful when retracted.
-In the case of pleated blinds, these look better but they stand out.
+In the case of pleated blinds, these look better, but they stand out.

-- They have gaps
+They have gaps

-Fit and finish matters when it comes to a glazed conservatory roof because whatever is installed below it will be silhouetted.
+Fit and finish matter when it comes to a glazed conservatory roof because whatever is installed below it will be silhouetted.
 Gaps between the blinds and frames stick out and can allow sunlight to penetrate the room, and the worst part is you can’t adjust the gap because the blinds are fixed into position.

-- They don’t eliminate glare
+They do not eliminate glare

-- They don’t remedy heat loss
+They do not remedy heat loss

-- They need cleaning (and regularly)
+They need cleaning (and regularly)

 These are the two most commonly cited issues homeowners have with their conservatory:

-- Their conservatory is too cold in winter, and too hot in summer;
+- Their conservatory is too cold in winter and too hot in summer.

 - Their conservatory has too much glare, making the room unusable.

 As we have already noted, blinds do nothing for thermal efficiency, and while they do eliminate some glare, they do not eliminate all of it.
-This may or may not suit you depending on what issues you have with your conservatory.
+This may or may not suit you, depending on what issues you have with your conservatory.

 The result is a roof with JHAI certification, which enables it to be erected without local building control approval.
-JHAI signs off every installation and customers receive a building control certificate demonstrating compliance.
+JHAI signs off every installation, and customers receive a building control certificate demonstrating compliance.